brandonlheureux/vention-ecommerce/README.md

   $ npm install
 ```

-2. Configure .env for MongoDB & Express-Sessions
+2. Configure .env for MongoDB & Express-Sessions.

 ```
   MONGO_DB_URL=<mongo db uri>
   SUPER_DUPER_TOP_SECRET_SECURE_KEY=<express session secret key here>
 ```

+you will need a collection for products following the IProduct described below.

 3. Start the api and ecommerce website, this will execute a parallel NX serve command.
 You will need to fill the .env of the api with a proper MongoDB connection.